zareef8/-Group_J_PARKING_LOT_MANGEMENT_SYSTEM/README.md

 # Group_J_PARKING_LOT_MANGEMENT_SYSTEM #

-This software project is a part of the fullfilment for the course SYSC5709 Softwatre Development in C at Carleton University.
-The program is a parking lot management system which will help parking lot owners to manage thier lots effectively and efficiently.
+The software program is a parking lot management system which will help parking lot owners to manage thier lots effectively and efficiently.

+# Organization #
+Carleton Univeristy

+# Authors#

+  -Arif Rubayet

+  -Christopher Owoicho

+  -Michael Schrier

+  -Zareef Al Islam

-# Description #
+# Brief Description #
 The program consists of features for both an Admins and the Clients of the parking lot.
 The program keeps records of all the vehicles entering and exiting the parking lot at all times.
 The current status of the parking lot can be seen i.e The number of spots left.